hemansh25bce11182/classperformanceanalysis_25bce11182/README.md

   Count fails and calculate pass percentage.
   Compare individual student performance against class averages.
   Menu-driven, interactive, and easy-to-use interface.

 Tools Used:

-  Lists – To store multiple student records.
+  1.Lists – To store multiple student records.

-  Tuples – To store individual student data (Name, Marks, Attendance, Internal).
+  2.Tuples – To store individual student data (Name, Marks, Attendance, Internal).

-  Loops – For iterating through student records.
+  3.Loops – For iterating through student records.

-  Conditional Statements – To check pass/fail, compare marks, and identify toppers/low scorers.
+  4.Conditional Statements – To check pass/fail, compare marks, and identify toppers/low scorers.

-  Functions – To organize code for adding, displaying, and analyzing students.
+  5.Functions – To organize code for adding, displaying, and analyzing students.

-  Exception Handling (try-except) – To handle invalid input for marks, attendance, and internal scores.
+  6.Exception Handling (try-except) – To handle invalid input for marks, attendance, and internal scores.

 Steps to run the project:

-  Use the menu to select options:
+  1.Use the menu to select options:

-  Add student – Enter name, marks, attendance, and internal marks.
+  2.Add student – Enter name, marks, attendance, and internal marks.

-  Show all – View all student records.
+  3.Show all – View all student records.

-  Class report – See class averages, topper, lowest scorer, fails, and pass%.
+  4.Class report – See class averages, topper, lowest scorer, fails, and pass%.

-  Find student – Compare a student’s performance with class averages.
+  5.Find student – Compare a student’s performance with class averages.

-  Exit – Close the program
+  6.Exit – Close the program

 Instructions for Testing:
 1. Start the program and use the menu options to interact.
 2. Add multiple students with varying marks, attendance, and internal scores.